‘Contemplative practices have a way of gracefully gerrymandering the borders that once rigidly defined self and other.’ ~ Kyle Parton

-Bringing well-researched and integral yogic approaches to the teaching of yoga, meditation and other contemplative practices in a way that is accessible, inclusive and universal, this approach allows for and gently encourages the awakening of consciousness.
+By bringing well-researched integral approaches to the teaching of yoga, meditation and other contemplative practices in a way that is accessible, inclusive and universal, this approach allows for and gently encourages the awakening of consciousness, individually and collectively.

 Here the term yoga in itself here is adopted loosely to refer to all practices that are experiential, embodied and have the central goal of uniting the ‘individual self’ (Jivatman in Sanskrit) with the ‘transcendent self’, others and the world (Paramatman in Sanskrit) so as to live, know, do and be with the simultaneous awareness of both, ideally at all times.
 Ultimately, the teachings serve the awakening of consciousness: in learning to lead a life of integral being.
 This is an awakened life of creativity, wisdom, compassion and service to others.